JuanIrache/DJI_SRT_Parser/README.md

 # DJI_SRT_Parser

 Parses and interprets some data from DJI's Drones SRT metadata files.
+Tested with Mavic Pro, Mavic 2 Zoom/Pro, Mavic 3, Mavic Mini, Mini 2, Mini SE, Air 2, Air 2s, DJI FPV, Phantom Pro (some versions), Inspire (some versions)...
-Mostly tested with Mavic Pro SRT files.
-You can send me yours if you want it implemented.
+You can send me your samples if you want them implemented.
 Please let me know if you create something with this :).

 - Used in [Telemetry Overlay](https://goprotelemetryextractor.com/telemetry-overlay-gps-video-sensors)